planetlearning/planetlearning.github.io/pages/manual/planet.md

 Multiple answers may be selected by the checkboxes to the left of the answer choices.
 Click on "Submit Answer" to submit your selected answers.

 ## Exams
-Exams is part of Course, which is used to evaluate progress of members taking course.
+Exams is part of course, which is used to evaluate progress of members taking course.

 ## Surveys
 Surveys is where you can create your survey and send it to others.